-- CDMA: Code Division Multiple Access.
-DSSS can be used to produce CDMA, a multiple access technique that allows multiple simultaneous Users to transmit over a single channel using a common center frequency where the use of different PN codes allow each signal to be independently recovered. - Chip: the '1's and '0's comprising the PN spreading code. - Coherent and Non-coherent Modes: In the system described, the PN code clock is synchronous with the RF carrier but the User data clock is not expected to be coherent with either.
+CDMA: Code Division Multiple Access.
+DSSS can be used to produce CDMA, a multiple access technique that allows multiple simultaneous Users to transmit over a single channel using a common center frequency where the use of different PN codes allow each signal to be independently recovered.

+Chip: the '1's and '0's comprising the PN spreading code.

+Coherent and Non-coherent Modes: In the system described, the PN code clock is synchronous with the RF carrier, but the User data clock is not expected to be coherent with either.
 In a coherent RF link, the User element transmitted return link carrier frequency and PN code frequency (if applicable) are derived from the forward link carrier frequency received from the network element.
 For coherent PN spread return links, the return PN code length is identical to the length of the received forward service range channel PN code.
-The User return I channel PN code.
+The User return I channel PN code epoch is synchronized with the epoch of the received forward service range channel PN code.